|

 they

-Edlin added.
-"Or worse," Jena snickered.
+Edlin suggested.
+"Or worse," Jana snickered.
 Every

 8. "Did you get what you needed?"
 Edlin asked.
 "Yeah --

-that's enough from this one," Jana confirmed.
-"I have a couple
+that's enough from this one," Jana confirmed, looking up the next item

 more advisories," Brody said.
 "I like the easy ones," Jana